 The 1980s, 1990s, and early 2000s also ushered in new attractions.
 The Wax Museum became Ripley’s Believe It Or Not.
 A multi-million dollar beach restoration pumped new sand onto the beach.
 Dune lines were re-established in front of the town’s oceanfront beaches.
 All this set the stage for the Ocean City tourists know and love today.

 Now, Ocean City is seeing a tourism boom.
-During the busy season, Ocean City may see as many as 350,000 vacationers enjoying the beaches, staying in hotels, and checking out the other attractions.
+During the busy season, Ocean City may see as many as 350,000 vacationers enjoying the beaches, staying in hotels, golfing, dining out and enjoying the other attractions.
 The summer season isn’t the only time visitors venture this far east.
 Annually, it is estimated that Ocean City sees up to 8 million visitors, and during the height of its powers, the city is the second most populated area in all of Maryland, save Baltimore.

 What might the future hold?
 It certainly seems that Ocean City remains on the upswing, and with continued investment into the city, it will retain its spot as one of the premier tourist destinations in the country for years to come.